I Conference of Latin American Population Cohorts for the Study of Chronic Diseases -COPLAS

 2- Instruments.
 Biobanks.

-3- Storage of data and information systems.
+3- Data storage and information systems.

 5- Intervention in the cohorts.
 Advantages, disadvantages, alternatives.

-6- Event tracing.
-Data binding.
+6- Event monitoring.
+Data linking.

 Contact